JohnLCaron/rlauxe/docs/Developer.md

   [SF2024 data](https://www.sfelections.org/results/20241105/data/20241203/CVR_Export_20241202143051.zip)

-into $testdataDir/cases/sf2024/ (where you chose _$testdataDir_ in the "Set the test data directory" step above)
+into _$testdataDir/cases/sf2024/_ (where you chose _$testdataDir_ in the "Set the test data directory" step above)

 Then run _createSf2024CvrExport()_ test in _cases/src/test/kotlin/org/cryptobiotic/rlauxe/sf/CreateSf2024CvrExport.kt_
 to generate _testdataDir/cases/sf2024/crvExport.csv_.
 This only needs to be done one time.

 All the test cases can now be generated from:

-_cases/src/test/kotlin/org/cryptobiotic/util/TestGenerateAllUseCases.kt_.
+'cases/src/test/kotlin/org/cryptobiotic/create/TestGenerateAllUseCases.kt'

+Run all rounds on all the generated test cases:

+'cases/src/test/kotlin/org/cryptobiotic/create/TestRunAllRoundsAllUseCases.kt'

 Run the verifier on all the generated test cases:

-_cases/src/test/kotlin/org/cryptobiotic/util/TestVerifyUseCases.kt_.
+'cases/src/test/kotlin/org/cryptobiotic/create/TestVerifyUseCases.kt'

 ## rlauxe viewer

-Download the [rlauxe-viewer repo](https://github.com/JohnLCaron/rlauxe-viewer) and follow instructions there to view Audit Records and run audits on them, in particular, on any of the test cases.
+Download the [rlauxe-viewer repo](https://github.com/JohnLCaron/rlauxe-viewer) and follow instructions there to view Audit Records and run audits on them, for example on any of the test cases.

 **Caveat Emptor**: The serialization formats are undergoing rapid changes, with no backwards compatibility (yet).
-Expect that if you download a new version of the library, you will possibly have to regenerate any audit records (including tests cases), before viewing them.
+Expect that if you download a new version of the library, you may have to regenerate any audit records (including tests cases), before viewing them.